argel6767/customer-order-parser/README.md

 # Blue Tactical Customer Order Parser

-This program, developed for **Blue Tactical**, is designed to parse scraped web data stored in CSV files, process that data, and generate reports in Excel format.
+This program, developed for <a href="https://blue-tactical.com/">**Blue Tactical**</a>, is designed to parse scraped web data stored in CSV files, process that data, and generate reports in Excel format.
 It uses **OpenCSV** to read CSV files and **Apache POI** to write and manage Excel files.
 The program also reads multiple Excel reports and combines them into a singular, comprehensive report.

 ## Features